 In my opinion, HFOs are much safer then Hydrocarbons, but there is still that safety risk out there.
 Let’s look at everyone’s favorite HFO target, 1234yf.
 Now, I know this horse has been beaten to death, but I’m going to bring it up one more time.
 YF is rated as an A2L from ASHRAE.
 That 2L means that YF is flammable and has a chance to ignite.
 What kills me here is that there was such a push to get YF rolled out to new vehicles that instead of rating it as a standard A2 refrigerant they instead created a whole new flammability called 2L.
 (Lower Flammability.)
 So, they’re admitting to it being flammable, but only slightly.

 The whole controversy on YF started years ago when the European Union was looking for a suitable alternative to R-134a.
 There were hundreds of tests conducted across Europe and the World to view the viability of 1234yf.
 In one of these tests the Daimler company out of Germany found that after the vehicle suffered an impact and the compressor cracked open the HFO YF refrigerant ignited when it was exposed to the hot engine.
-(For more on this check out our YF fact sheet by clicking here.
+(For more on this check out our YF fact sheet.
 The video of the ignition is at the bottom.)

 Needless to say, this test result shocked Daimler and they published their findings to the world.
 The other companies and countries stated that Daimler’s test could not be reproduced and that it was a non-issue.
 The world moved forward with the somewhat dangerous 1234yf.
 Daimler, being the innovators they are, decided to instead move forward with a completely different automotive refrigerant, R-744.